 This reviewer shared experience about bad quality and wants this business to "allow the va campuses to cook food on site and serve it to the veterans. if kitchens are not available, then develop contracts with local restaurants and catering companies to provide edible and healthy food for vets". greta2015 is overall dissatisfied with Us Department Of Veterans Affairs.
 Reviewer wants customer support to reach our to him or her ASAP for further discussion of this matter.

 Also, you can continue reading comments about Us Department Of Veterans Affairs.

-Check out the best and the worst companies in Government and Politics category for more informed decision or compare Us Department Of Veterans Affairs to other companies on our site.
+Check out the best and the worst companies in Governmental Organizations and Politics category for more informed decision or compare Us Department Of Veterans Affairs to other companies on our site.